JuanIrache/gopro-telemetry/readme.md

 - Interpret data
   - Comment recent woek
-  - Make filters array
   - hero6+ble produces strange stnm sensor
   - Handle sticky data
   - Use known keys in a smart way: UNIT, SIUN, STNM... outside of description?
   - Create and document time inputs, Document outputs (gps time is utc, mp4 time is local) (explain sticky values)
-  - Add filtering options (GPS, Accel, Gyro...)
-  - What to do with EMPT, TSMP?
   - Enable grouping packets per time unit / frame
+  - What to do with tick, tock, tsmp, empt....? then delete them
   - Remove used values
-  - What to do with tick, tock, siun, tsmp, empt....? then delete them
   - translate known fourCCs to human readable
   - Use STPM fro time if available?
 - Test interpretation